 The fall fruit is filled with soft, tropical tasting pulp that is scooped out like an avocado.
 The taste falls somewhere between a banana, a pineapple, a kiwi and a guava.
 Fruit drops from shrub when ripe.
 Fruit grown in cooler summer areas has better flavor than crops from desert locations.
 Numerous named cultivars exist and they will fruit at a younger age than seedlings.

 Feijoa sellowiana.
 Pineapple guava might be the easiest and most rewarding of subtropical shrubs to grow.
 This is the straight species, blooming in spring and fruiting in fall.
 Plant two shrubs for optimal fruit set.
-As of October 2016, plants are about 2' tall, some leaf drop from recent cold spell.
+As of January 2023, plants are about 1' tall, full and bushy, smaller than photo.
 Grown in 1 gal containers.
-ONE PER CUSTOMER, PLEASE.
+OUT OF STOCK.

 |Pineapple Guava 'Mammoth'|

-'Mammoth' has the largest (up to half a pound or more) and tastiest fruit of all the Pineapple guava cultivars, a rare combination in the fruit world.
+Feijoa sellowiana 'Mammoth.'
+This cultivar has the largest (up to half a pound) and tastiest fruit of all the Pineapple guavas, a rare combination in the fruit world.
 The pulp contains a strong guava flavor with strawberry undertones.
 Matures earlier than the species, with fruit often ripening by September.
-Grown in 1 gal containers, this new crop of trees as of September 2016 is much smaller than photo, about 8" tall, no branching, very narrow caliper, no older wood.
-TEMPORARILY OUT OF STOCK.
+Grown in 1 gal containers, trees as of September 2020 are smaller than photo, about 18" tall.
+Grafted, so remove growth below graft.
+OUT OF STOCK.